d4v1d-cub/ApproxMasterEqs.jl/README.md

 The couplings or links for the K-SAT boolean formula can be input via the parameter ```links::Matrix{Float64}```.
 The indexes are ```links[he, i]``` with $he=1, \ldots, M$ and $i=1, \ldots, K$, where $M$ is the number of hyperedges in the graph.
 If the user does not input any matrix of links, the default is to randomly choose one.

-For a neat example see the end of section
+For a neat example see the end of the Section 5

-## How to provide a model?
+## 4. How to provide a model?

 The information about the interactions goes into the transition rates.
 These are related to the first three arguments of the functions ```CME_KSAT``` and ```CDA_KSAT```: